drupalninja/drupalx_ai/README.md

 ## Configuration

 1. Navigate to the DrupalX AI settings page: `/admin/config/drupalx_ai/settings`
-2. Enter your Anthropic API key in the provided field
+2. Enter your Anthropic or OpenAI API key in the provided field
 3. Save the configuration

 ## Usage